CristiMCV91/CocktailFinder/README.md

   - `css/`: Custom CSS styles for the application.
   - `images/`: Images used in the application.
 - `styles.css`: Custom CSS for styling various components of the application.

+## API Used
+This application uses a public API [TheCocktailDB](https://www.thecocktaildb.com/api.php) to fetch data about cocktails.
+The API provides a wide range of endpoints to access cocktail information.

 ## Development